Karma in Hinduism: Definitions

+The Fated ones are an accumulation of all our past lives actions, for which one would experience his or her consequences in the current life and future lives.
+Consequences can be perceived as positive, negative and/or neutral.
+In simple essence, they will be experiences one has to undertake.

+The Dridha aspects of Sanchita and Prarabdha Karmas will be experienced, as and when the time (Kala) arises and cannot be influenced, changed or altered.

+The Free will ones are the thinking (agama Karma) and execution of actions (kriyamana Karma) that an individual can undertake freely in his or her current life, and can help influence, change or alter, the Adridha (non-fixed) aspects of the Fated ones in this current life, and can/will also accumulate karmic credits into his or her Sanchita and Prarabdha accounts, which will be experienced in the future.

+Overall, The Hindu Sanathana Dharma shows that one with his or her free will, if pursuing a life of proper dharma, can alter his or her current life and also influence the future destiny of their life, as well as future lives and essentially attain nirvana, or a state of no more births, where they essentially merge with the Universe/GOD/Almighty/Infinity.

-Some believe that only human beings who can distinguish right from wrong can do (kriyamana) karma.
+Some believe that only human beings who can distinguish right from wrong can do (Kriyamana) karma.
 Therefore, animals and young children are considered incapable of creating new karma (and thus cannot affect their future destinies) as they are incapable of discriminating between right and wrong.

 Tulsidas, a Hindu saint, said: "Our destiny was shaped long before the body came into being."
-As long as the stock of sanchita karma lasts, a part of it continues to be taken out as prarabdha karma for being enjoyed in one lifetime, leading to the cycle of birth and death.
-A Jiva cannot attain moksha (liberation) from the cycle of birth and death, until the accumulated sanchita karmas are completely exhausted.
+As long as the stock of Sanchita Karma lasts, a part of it continues to be taken out as Prarabdha Karma for being enjoyed in one lifetime, leading to the cycle of birth and death.
+A Jiva cannot attain moksha (liberation) from the cycle of birth and death, until the accumulated Sanchita karmas are completely exhausted.

 Unkindness yields spoiled fruits, called pāpa, and good deeds bring forth sweet fruits, called punya.
 As one acts, so does one become: one becomes virtuous by virtuous action, and evil by evil action.